Marlys Edwardh

-Marlys Anne Edwardh, CM (born 6 March 1950) is a Canadian litigation and civil rights lawyer recognized for upholding the causes of justice and the rights of the wrongfully accused.
+Marlys Anne Edwardh, CM (6 March 1950 – 14 July 2026) was a Canadian litigation and civil rights lawyer recognized for upholding the causes of justice and the rights of the wrongfully accused.
 She was one of the first women to practise criminal law in Canada.

 Biography

-Edwardh graduated from Osgoode Hall Law School, holds a Master of Laws degree from the University of California, a Bachelor of Arts degree in political science from Carleton University, and an honorary Doctorate in law from the Law Society of Upper Canada.
+Edwardh was born in Lethbridge, Alberta in 1950 and graduated from Osgoode Hall Law School in 1974.
+She held a Master of Laws degree from the University of California, a Bachelor of Arts degree in political science from Carleton University, and an honorary Doctorate in law from the Law Society of Upper Canada.
 She was called to the bar in 1976.

 Edwardh has been involved in numerous high-profile Canadian criminal cases: